Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single, front-loaded sentence that efficiently conveys the core purpose and key behavior.
-No wasted words.
+The description is a single, front-loaded sentence with no wasted words.
+It conveys the core action, target, and key mode distinction in 13 words, achieving maximum efficiency and readability.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.